Asymptotics of multivariate sequences, part III: quadratic points: Notation and preliminaries

 \subsection{Critical points}

-It is time to give further examination to the role of $\xx_{\max}$.
-The modulus of the term $\ZZ^{-\rr}$ in the Cauchy integral is constant over tori, and among all tori in $\Log^{-1} (B)$ the infimum of $|\ZZ^{-\rr}|$ occurs on the torus $\Log^{-1} (\xx_{\max})$.
+It is time to give further examination to the role of $\xmax$.
+The modulus of the term $\ZZ^{-\rr}$ in the Cauchy integral is constant over tori, and among all tori in $\Log^{-1} (B)$ the infimum of $|\ZZ^{-\rr}|$ occurs on the torus $\Log^{-1} (\xmax)$.
 This already indicates that this torus is a good choice, but we may get some more intuition from Morse theory.
 The space $\sing$ is a \Em{Whitney stratified space}: a disjoint union of smooth real manifolds, called strata, that fit together nicely.
 The axioms for this may be found in Section~1.2 of part I of~\cite{GM}, along with some consequences.
 We will use Morse theory only as a guide, quoting precisely one well known result, namely local product structure:

-This is needed only for the proof of second part of Proposition~\ref{pr:dir equiv} below, which in turn is used only for classifiying critical points when computing examples.
-According to~\cite{GM}, a proof may be found in mimoegraphed notes of Mather from 1970; it is based on Thom's Isotopy Lemma which takes up fifty pages of the same mimeographed notes.
+This is needed only for the proof of second part of Proposition~\ref{pr:dir equiv} below, which in turn is used only for classifying critical points when computing examples.
+According to~\cite{GM}, a proof may be found in mimeographed notes of Mather from 1970; it is based on Thom's Isotopy Lemma which takes up fifty pages of the same mimeographed notes.